guidoism/escape/inspiration/jonesforth.md

 (
         EXCEPTIONS ----------------------------------------------------------------------

-        Amazingly enough, exceptions can be implemented directly in FORTH, in fact rather easily.
+        Amazingly enough, exceptions can be implemented directly in Forth, in fact rather easily.

         The general usage is as follows: